michaelnordmeyer/michaelnordmeyer.github.io/_posts/2010-05-11-first-impressions-next-conference-2010.md

 Of all the talks I listened to Ola Ahlvarsson’s “Inside the Head of an Entrepreneur” was the best by far.
 His main point:

+<blockquote cite="https://twitter.com/mnordmeyer/statuses/13791338476">‘Entrepreneurs want to do, not to be!’
+Ola Ahlvarsson</blockquote>

 <q>‘Entrepreneurs want to do, not to be!’
 Ola Ahlvarsson [#next10](https://twitter.com/search?q=%23next10)</q>

 — <cite>[Michael Nordmeyer (@mnordmeyer)](https://twitter.com/mnordmeyer/statuses/13791338476)</cite>